A stochastic volatility model for the valuation of temperature derivatives: Temperature models

 Similarly, $\sigma$ represents the deterministic volatility function.
 For flexibility and periodicity reasons, it can also be modeled thanks to a Fourier decomposition:

-This decomposition is used for example by~\cite{benth2007volatility} or~\cite{MeTa} in a more evolved model.
+{The coefficients $\gamma$'s and $\delta$'s are assumed to be such that $\sigma^2$ is indeed a nonnegative function, and we also exclude the trivial case $\sigma^2(t)=0$ for all $t\ge 0$.
+For $K_{\sigma^2}=1$, a straightforward necessary and sufficient condition for having $\sigma^2$ nonnegative is $\gamma_0\ge \sqrt{\gamma_1^2+\delta_1^2}$.
+For $K_{\sigma^2}\ge 2$, a sufficient condition is to assume $\gamma_0\ge \sum_{k=1}^{K_{\sigma^2}} \sqrt{\gamma_k^2+\delta_k^2}$. } This decomposition is used for example by~\cite{benth2007volatility} or~\cite{MeTa} in a more evolved model.
 We also consider it in Model~\eqref{stoch} as the function to which the stochastic volatility mean reverts.
 The annual periodicity is a quite natural feature.
 Besides, this choice gives a bounded continuous function whose nonnegativity is easy to check, which is required for the definition of Model~\eqref{stoch}.
 In this paper, $K_{\sigma^2}$ will be taken equal to 2 but $K_{\sigma^2}=1$ will also be considered.